- Run Time: 53 min.

 Dr. P. J. Buys is Missiology Research Professor at Northwest University in South Africa.

-Dr. Craig S. Keener is Professor of New Testament at Asbury Theological Seminary.
+Dr. Jonathan T. Pennington is Associate Professor of New Testament Interpretation at The Southern Baptist Theological Seminary.

-Dr. Daniel L. Kim is Assistant Professor of Old Testament at Covenant Theological Seminary in St. Louis, Missouri.
+Dr. Robert L. Plummer is Associate Professor of New Testament Interpretation at The Southern Baptist Theological Seminary in Louisville, Kentucky.

 Dr. Philip Ryken is the President of Wheaton College in Illinois.